okteto-community/movies-with-divert/README.md

 ## Baggage Header Propagation
-Note that all the servicers of the movies app have been instrumented with baggage header propagation.
+Note that all the services of the movies app have been instrumented with baggage header propagation.
 This is so that Okteto Divert routing works seamlessly across all services.

 ## Best Practices